DeanHnter/DeanHnter/README.md

 # About Me

-I'm a DevOps engineer with a passion for programming and machine learning.
-I enjoy working with cloud infrastructure and automating tasks.
-My skillset encompasses everything from coding to network engineering and machine learning.
+As a DevOps Engineer specializing in both programming and machine learning, I take pride in intricately crafting cloud infrastructures, streamlining operations, and automating tasks wherever possible.
+My skills are broad yet deep, extending from software development to network engineering, with a keen focus on machine learning.

-Currently, I am working on natural language systems to correct code.
-I'm focused on developing algorithms that can identify, correct errors or make suggestions for code.
-My goal is to create systems that can be used by developers to ensure code quality and accuracy.
+Presently, I am engaged in the exploration and development of natural language systems aimed at code correction.
+This endeavor involves creating sophisticated algorithms that not only identify and rectify errors in code but also provide suggestive alternatives.
+The ultimate goal is to produce robust systems that aid developers in maintaining and enhancing code quality and precision.